cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Why do you need all those manifests/researches?
 How does it help the project?
 We think that it is stupid to achieve any goals without understanding the problem you are trying to solve.
 Daily, all around the world, people do something...
 But why do just something, when you can do THE something that needs to be done and that solves the problem you or someone else were trying to solve?
 We believe that all of this can, and will, help the project as it evolves trust in what we do.
 Shows that we have an understanding of what and why we do it.
 And that we are ready to prove the world that it will help to fix broken protocols for the better.

+### How is this AI related?
+First, what is AI?
+AI is the intelligence demonstrated by a machine.
+This doesn't necessarily mean that the machine must be from the year 12255 (by then, it will probably be a world of machines as it is).

+In its essence cyber is a huge distributed consensus computer, it is a dynamic protocol that is influenced by different machines and users simultaneously.
+It learns from actions.
+It can prune things that are irrelevant to it.
+It can prove the relevance of any two existing objects that are known to it.

+It is not intelligence, but rather it is - super-intelligence managed by machines and their users.
+Although some machines (certain algorithms) may not require users to be involved.
+It is an AI at its core.
+Just maybe not in the Hollywood sci-fi style... yet...

 ### Can I copy what you do?
 Go ahead.
 Seriously.
 We are open-source for a reason.
 YOu may copy, modify, do as you please.